Akasho09/ABEC/readme.md

 - RDB (Redis Database File): The RDB persistence performs point-in-time snapshots of your dataset at specified intervals.
 It creates a compact single-file representation of the entire Redis dataset.
 The snapshotting process can be configured to run at specified intervals, such as every X minutes if Y keys have changed.
 - AOF (Append Only File): The AOF persistence logs every write operation received by the server, appending each operation to a file.
 This file can then be replayed on startup to reconstruct the dataset.

+### Starting redis locally
+-  docker run --name my-redis -d -p 6379:6379 redis

+- Connecting to your container docker exec -it container_id /bin/bash

+- Connecting to the redis cli
+redis-cli
+similar to psql cli or pg library or prisma in case of postgres.

+## commands

+- SELECT <db_index>	Switches to a specific database (default is 0).
+- FLUSHDB	Deletes all keys in the current database.
+- FLUSHALL	Deletes all keys in all databases
+- ping
+- SET mykey "Hello"

+Getting data
+- GET mykey

+Deleting data
+- DEL mykey
+- EXPIRE key seconds
+- TTL key
+- HSET key field value	Sets a field in a hash.
+- HGET key field	Retrieves the value of a field in a hash.
+- HDEL key field	Deletes a field from a hash.

+- queue : {
+- LPUSH problems 1
+- RPOP problems
+}

+- BRPOP problems 0
+block pop from problems till push happens for infinite time.